-Little by little, legal cannabis is on its way in Minnesota.
+Legal cannabis has made its way to Minnesota.
 Or at least it seems so.
 As you may have heard by now, Minnesota recently passed a law allowing the sale of some THC edibles.
-This definitely puts the state one step further down the road to the full legalization of cannabis.
+This definitely puts the state one step closer to the full legalization of cannabis.
 But, every change brings about new questions.
-If you’re in Minnesota and want to better understand the legal status of gummies and other THC products within the state, this post is for you!
-So let’s get to the point.
+If you're in Minnesota and want to better understand the legal status of gummies and other THC products within the state, this post is for you.

 Although the legality of THC-containing products in Minnesota has opened up a bit with this new law, they must come from legally certified hemp and cannot contain more than 0.3% THC by weight.
 The new law does not establish how many CBD or THC products can be purchased nor regulate who can sell them.